Learn how to apply for or renew a disability parking permit including vehicle placards, plates, decals, and tabs.

 Olympia, WA 98507

-3. Wait for us to process your application
+3. Wait for us to process the application

-We will send you your placards, plates, or tabs after we process your application.
+We will send you the placards, plates, or tabs after we process the application.

 4. Use your disabled parking permit appropriately

-- Never allow someone else to use your disabled parking permit without you
+- Never allow someone else to use the disabled parking permit without you or your dependent present.

 How to get permits for organizational vehicles